3rd (City of London) Battalion, London Regiment: Villers Bretonneux

 58th Division was relieved by the French on 2/3 April and was moved by rail to cover Villers-Bretonneux against the continuing German advance.
 On 12 April, 173rd Bde was in support behind Australian troops, and on 18 April it relieved 5th Australian Brigade in the front line, with 3rd Bn taking the right sector.
 Much work had to be done to improve the 'line', which consisted of no more that isolated posts not yet connected up or wired in, and the work was hampered by frequent German shelling.

 The German Second Army launched the Second Battle of Villers-Bretonneux on 24 April.
 On 173rd Be's front the bombardment opened shortly before 04.00 and inflicted serious casualties.
-Supported by six A7V tanks and attacking out of the mist, the Gemans pushed the left flank of the brigade back from Hangard Wood, but 3rd Bn maintained its position round Hangard Village on the right, and the position was stabilised with the support of British tanks.
+Supported by six A7V tanks and attacking out of the mist, the Germans pushed the left flank of the brigade back from Hangard Wood, but 3rd Bn maintained its position round Hangard Village on the right, and the position was stabilised with the support of British tanks.
 A counter-attack that night restored the original line.